 - Whopping amount of servers – over 2500 all around the world

-Amongst the VPNs with free versions on the market today, Hide.me practically offers the most generous free plan of all.
+Amongst all of the other free VPNs for mac, Hide.me practically offers the most generous free plan of all.

 Currently, Hide.me’s offers a whopping 2GB of data per month for its free users.
 The free version doesn’t even have ads on it unlike other VPNs.
 It doesn’t even require you to add a credit card or payment method to use it.
 You don’t even have to register or sign up for an account!
 All you need to do is download the client and you’re ready to go- it’s that easy.